 Nashville Employment Lawyer

-As an employee in Tennessee, you have legal rights designed to ensure fair workplace treatment and pay in exchange for your labor.
+As an employee in Tennessee, you have legal rights designed to ensure fair workplace treatment and pay in exchange for your hard work.

-Curt Masker is a knowledgeable Nashville employment attorney who can help you with a variety of employment law legal issues.
+Our knowledgeable Nashville employment attorneys can help you with a variety of employment law issues.
 This assistance may include collecting wages and damages owed for unpaid overtime, handling claims of workplace discrimination and retaliation, assisting in negotiating a favorable severance package, and filing legal claims in court.Discrimination and Harassment Claims

 Race discrimination in the workplace often includes racially offensive slurs said by coworkers or supervisors, but it can also permeate the work environment in more subtle ways such as being treated unfairly in regards to performance evaluations, promotional opportunities, or unequal pay compared to other employees.